-Mountain bike riding, rock climbing, bushwalking, bird watching and wildlife viewing are a few of the activities on offer here, along with discovering secret beaches and venturing deep into mystical forests without worrying about losing your way.
+Mountain bike riding, rock climbing, bushwalking, bird watching, wildlife viewing and plant IDing are a few of the activities on offer here, along with discovering secret beaches and venturing deep into mystical forests without worrying about losing your way.

 Townsville Town Common Conservation Park is 6 km north of the Townsville city centre.
 Vehicle access to the bird watching areas is via the main entrance on the turn-off from Cape Pallarenda Road.
 The gate at this entrance is open from 6.30 am to 6.30 pm daily.
 The best time of the year to visit Town Common are between April and June, after the wet season when wildlife and birds are abundant including wallabies, magpie geese, brolgas and quite a few birds of prey.

-Both cycling through the park and hiking are popular activities, however, you must take plenty of drinking water, where sun protection (i.e. a hat) and sensible shoes, and remember the insect repellent, you may encounter a few mossies.
+There are various treks about the park.
+Some are short, while a few are long and can be strenuous for some.
 The walks can be a few hours long and general fitness should be a consideration.
 Since the area is fairly open, there is a nice breeze to keep temperatures very comfortable most of the year.

 On these walks, you will encounter birds, insects and possibly a snake, and wander through patches of coastal vine scrub, eucalpyt forest and open grassland on

 the ridge tops.
 The Lagoon and Freshwater skirts the wetlands, passing Tegoora rock on its way north.
 The wetlands are seasonal, the roads may be closed during the summer rainy season, and parts of the track may under water, or overgrown, lost in heavy grass growth.